 system’s ease of alignment.
 On the other

-so because of the steadiness that sandbags provide and as a consequence, they
+so because of the steadiness that sandbags provide and as a c

 place less emphasis on how quickly they can get their rifle on-target.